 As soon as they have their Clearing Number and their list of university and course choices, they can start calling up university hotlines.
 If they’re asked to apply to a course and want to take up the place, they need to add the course as their Clearing choice in track.
 They can only enter one choice.

-You can’t make the call for them, but you can help make sure they’ve got all the basic info ready - their Clearing Number, UCAS Personal ID, details of their qualifications (including A-level, AS-level, GCSE and equivalent results), login details for UCAS Track, and their notes on the course/university.
+You can’t make the call for them, but you can help make sure they’ve got all the basic information ready - their Clearing Number, UCAS Personal ID, details of their qualifications (including A-level, AS-level, GCSE and equivalent results), login details for UCAS Track, and their notes on the course/university.

 Read more of our tips about going through Clearing.